 For Danny being able to enjoy his sporty hobbies again and not be in constant pain is a relief.

-He's putting his regained health and fitness to excellent use and is taking part in a gruelling 100-mile bike ride to raise money for Arthritis Research UK, Children with Cancer and the Stroke Association.
+He put his regained health and fitness to excellent use by taking part in a gruelling 100-mile bike ride to raise money for Arthritis Research UK, Children with Cancer and the Stroke Association.